ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 # Logic Blocks

+Note: due to a bug, only up to 5 characters can be used on any configurable block value.
+Even though the UI rounds values 1-2 values, the values used are always the values that were typed.

 ## Sensors

 Sensors are a group of blocks that measure a physical property, like speed or angle, and create a boolean output based on it.